 1. Click on Connect.
-Bootloader Ver Load Hex File Erase Program Verify Run Application Run Application Erase-Program-Verify Disconnect Device connected Bootloader Firmwa are Version: 2.0 ^
+Bootloader Ver Load Hex File Erase Program Verify Run Application Run Application Erase-Pro gram-Verify Disconnect Device connected Bootloader Firmw ^

 If device fails to connect and an error message is displayed, the board's bootloader may be older than v2.0.
 It will be necessary to instead update the firmware via jumper pins (METHOD 2), as per the next section.